No767/Rin-Docs/docs/rin-commands.md

 ## `.jisho`

 Searches up Japanese terms and words along with the English meaning.
 Uses [Jisho](https://jisho.org/) in order to fetch the data.
-(Uses the API in order to do so)
+(Uses the API in order to do so) and JMDict to process the kanji, hiragana, and katakana

 **Parameters**: